rwvo/accelerator_views/README.md

 ## hc::accelerator_view, overlapping transfers and computation, device-to-device DMA transfers.
 ### Initial experiments.

 Messy code lives here, full with traces of earlier version, unused variables, etc. Code will be sanitized and commented soon.
+Examples 00-02 show what *not* to do, and may result in crashes or segfaults.
+Examples 04 and 05 should work, and they are described below.
+I think example 03 should work, but I forgot what the point of the example was; will be updated.

 ### Some quick observations